drmowinckels/drmowinckels.github.io/content/blog/2024/09-01_fair_blog/index.md

 While I am fully able to adapt the Hugo template to what Rogue Scholar requires, I did not like this idea.
 That RSS feed will just be a monster of a thing, so I descided to explore other avenues.

-For this process we are going to need 3 packages: httr2 to access the Zenodo API, yaml to extract metadata for Zenodo from the markdown frontmatter, and rmarkdown to generate pdf's of the content for archiving.
+For this process we are going to need 3 packages: httr2 to access the Zenodo API, yaml to extract metadata for Zenodo from the markdown frontmatter, and Quarto to generate pdf's of the content for archiving.
 My first attempts I archived the pure markdown content, but this did not go so well, as it did not display content output etc and looked messy.
 While the pdf's are not perfect, they at least contain the most important aspects of the posts in a much better way than did the markdown data alone.